b0x68/b0x68.github.io/content/rhcsa/Boot-systems-into-different-targets-manually.md

 +++

-# Boot systems into different targets manually
+# Booting Systems into Different Targets Manually

+Boot targets are specific modes or levels in which a system can be booted into.
+Each boot target is designed for a specific purpose, such as booting a system into a graphical user interface (GUI) or a command-line interface.
+The ability to manually boot a system into different targets is an important skill for a Red Hat Certified Systems Administrator and is included as an objective in the Red Hat Certified Systems Administrator Exam 200.

-In this tutorial, we will explore how to manually boot a Red Hat Linux system into different targets.
-This is one of the objectives of the Red Hat Certified Systems Administrator Exam 200 and is an important skill for any Linux system administrator to master.
+In this tutorial, we will go in-depth on how to manually boot systems into different targets, covering the following topics:

+1. Understanding Boot Targets
+2. Accessing Boot Manager
+3. Selecting a Boot Target
+4. Verifying Boot Target Change
+5. Troubleshooting Boot Target Issues

+Let's get started!

-## Targets in Red Hat Linux
+## Understanding Boot Targets

-Targets in Red Hat Linux are similar to runlevels in other Linux distributions.
-They represent different states or levels of functionality for the operating system.
-There are several different targets in Red Hat Linux, each with a specific purpose.
-These include:
+As mentioned earlier, boot targets are specific modes or levels in which a system can be booted into.
+The available boot targets may vary depending on the operating system and system configuration.
+For Red Hat Enterprise Linux, the common boot targets are:

-- Graphical user interface (GUI) target: This is the default target for most Red Hat Linux installations and provides a full graphical environment for users to interact with the system.
+- Graphical (GUI) - This target allows for booting into a desktop environment with a graphical user interface.
-- Multi-user with networking target: This is a target that provides the same functionality as the GUI target, but without the graphical interface.
-It is commonly used for server installations.
+- Multi-user (Text mode) - This target boots the system into a command-line interface, also known as text mode.
-- Rescue target: This target is used for troubleshooting and repairing a system that is not functioning properly.
+- Rescue - This target is used for troubleshooting and repairing a system that is having issues with its primary boot targets.
-- Emergency target: This is the most minimal target and is used for system recovery and maintenance tasks.
+- Network - This target is used to boot a system over the network, instead of using the local storage devices.

-## Manually Booting Into Different Targets

-To manually boot a Red Hat Linux system into different targets, follow these steps:

-1. Boot the system and wait for the GRUB boot loader menu to appear.
+Now that we understand the different boot targets, let's see how we can manually boot into them.

+## Accessing Boot Manager

+The first step to manually booting a system into a different target is to access the boot manager.
+The steps to access the boot manager may vary depending on the system's hardware, but the most common method is to press a specific key (e.g. F12 or Esc) during the system's startup process.

+Once in the boot manager, select the device from which you want to boot the system.
+This can be a local storage device, such as a hard drive or a USB drive, or a network device.

+## Selecting a Boot Target

+After selecting the boot device, the system will attempt to boot into the default boot target.
+To manually choose a different boot target, we need to interrupt the boot process by pressing a key (e.g. Tab or Esc).
+This will bring up the boot menu, which lists all available boot targets.

-2. Use the arrow keys to highlight the desired boot entry and press "e" to edit the boot options.
+Use the arrow keys to navigate the boot menu and highlight the desired boot target.
+Then, press Enter to confirm the selection.
+The system will then boot into the chosen target.
-3. Navigate to the line that starts with "linux" and add the following text to the end of the line: `systemd.unit=<target>`

-   Replace `<target>` with the target you want to boot into.
-For example, to boot into the rescue target, the line would look like this: `linux /vmlinuz-3.10.0-123.el7.x86_64 root=/dev/mapper/rhel-root ro crashkernel=auto rd.lvm.lv=rhel/swap vconsole.keymap=us rhgb quiet systemd.unit=rescue.target`
-4. Press "Ctrl-X" or "F10" to boot the system.
-5. The system will now boot into the target specified in the boot options.
+## Verifying Boot Target Change

+Once the system has successfully booted into the selected target, it is important to verify the change.
+This can be done by checking the output of the "runlevel" command, which displays the current run level of the system.
+Each boot target corresponds to a specific run level, as shown below:

+- Graphical (GUI) - Run level 5
+- Multi-user (Text mode) - Run level 3
+- Rescue - Run level 1 or S (single user mode)
+- Network - Run level 2

+To verify the current boot target, type "runlevel" in the command line and press Enter.
+The output will display the current run level, which should correspond to the boot target we manually selected.

-## Setting a Default Target for Booting
+## Troubleshooting Boot Target Issues

-If you want to set a default target for booting without manually editing the boot options every time, follow these steps:

-1. Open the terminal and switch to the root user by running the command `su -`.
-2. Use the `systemctl` command to view the current default target by running `systemctl get-default`.
-3. To change the default target, run `systemctl set-default <target>`.
-For example, to set the rescue target as the default, run `systemctl set-default rescue.target`.
-4. The next time the system is booted, it will automatically boot into the target specified as the default.
+In some cases, you may encounter issues while trying to boot a system into a specific target manually.
+This can be due to various reasons, such as incorrect boot loader settings or missing files.
+To troubleshoot these issues, you can use the rescue target to boot into a minimal system and perform troubleshooting steps.

+One of the common issues with boot target changes is incorrect boot loader settings.
+If this is the case, you can use the rescue target to access the system's configuration files and make necessary changes to the boot loader.

+If the issue persists, you can also refer to Red Hat documentation or seek help from the Red Hat community for further troubleshooting steps.

 ## Conclusion

-Manually booting a Red Hat Linux system into different targets is a useful skill for any system administrator to have.
-By understanding the different targets available and how to set a default target, you can easily manage and troubleshoot your Linux systems.
-Practice this skill regularly to prepare for the Red Hat Certified Systems Administrator Exam 200 and to become a proficient Linux administrator.
+Being able to manually boot systems into different targets is a crucial skill for a Red Hat Certified Systems Administrator.
+In this tutorial, we covered the basics of boot targets, accessing the boot manager, selecting a boot target, verifying the change, and troubleshooting boot target issues.

+Remember to thoroughly understand the different boot targets for your operating system and constantly practice manually booting into them.
+This will not only prepare you for the Red Hat Certified Systems Administrator Exam 200 but also help in real-world scenarios where you may need to switch boot targets.